DanielDimitrov1/SecOps/Reconnaissance/README.md

-***This guide provides an overview of reconnaissance techniques and tools used for penetration testing and security research.***  <br />
+***This repo is a very highlight collection of tools, techniques, and scanners I've used in my projects to improve security.
+It covers network reconnaissance, penetration testing, and security assessments.
+Use these tools responsibly and within legal boundaries.*** <br />

 ***Below are my security-related configuration settings for AWS CloudFront.***